Chances slim for prepackaged bankruptcy for Energy Future

 Initially limiting contact to the lenders at Texas Competitive Electric Holdings, Energy Future’s unregulated merchant power unit, the company by summer was contacting advisers for unsecured bondholders at a subsidiary that owns Oncor, its regulated power delivery business, the people said.

-Energy Future, formerly TXU Corp, was taken private in 2007 by a consortium including KKR & Co (KKR.N), TPG Capital Management TPG.UL and Goldman Sachs Group Inc’s (GS.N) private equity arm.
+Energy Future, formerly TXU Corp, was taken private in 2007 by a consortium including KKR & Co, TPG Capital Management and Goldman Sachs Group Inc’s private equity arm.
 The $45 billion buyout, the largest-ever leveraged buyout, saddled the company with debt just before a major decline in natural gas prices and energy markets.

 With a total of more than $40 billion in debt, Energy Future’s large and complex capital structure has hampered restructuring talks.
 In April, equity sponsors proposed a prepackaged bankruptcy that would have preserved a 15 percent stake in the reorganized entity, handing the rest of the equity to the lenders.
 But the lenders said the deal neither provided them with sufficient equity nor reduced enough debt across the capital structure to access greater cash flows stemming from Oncor.